creativeprojects/resticprofile/docs/content/configuration/http_hooks/index.md

 ---

-## Send HTTP messages before and after a command
+## Send HTTP messages before and after a job

 As well as being able to run [shell commands]({{< ref "run_hooks" >}}), you can now send HTTP messages before, after (success or failure) running a restic command.